Requirement

 We can also configure systemd to start the Tomcat service.
 Skip the below step in case you do not want to use systemd for managing Tomcat service.

 Create a tomcat systemd service file.
-Green ones depend on the environmentso change them accordingly.
+Green ones depend on the environment, so change them accordingly.

 nano /etc/systemd/system/tomcat.service